phanxipang/fansipan/docs/plugins/logging.md

 ### Log Level

-By default, successful requests and responses are recorded using `info` level, while client errors (4xx) are recorded at the `error` level.
+By default, successful requests and responses are recorded using `info` level, while client and server errors (4xx & 5xx) are recorded at the `error` level.
 You can also pass a third argument to the `Logger` constructor to override this behavior.

 ```php
 use Fansipan\Log\HttpMessageFormatter;